devtron-labs/devtron/docs/FAQs/devtron-troubleshoot.md

 3. **Try to clone the git repository with the token you have added for Git Account**

-If you fail to clone with the token generate the token and and try to save the git repository again
+If you fail to clone with the token generate the token, update the Git account in Global Configuration and try to save the git repository again.